The Rate-Distortion Function and Excess-Distortion Exponent of Sparse Regression Codes with Optimal Encoding: Inadequacy of the Direct Second MoM

-When $1 < p \leq 2$, the first term in the denominator of the RHS dominates, and the conditional distribution of $X$ is \be P(X=e^n \mid U_1=1) = 1- e^{-n(p-1)}(1+o(1)), \qquad P(X=e^{2n} \mid U_1) = e^{-n(p-1)}(1+o(1)). \ee Thus the conditional probability of a realization $R_n$ being type $\mc{T}_1$ given $U_1=1$ is slightly smaller than the unconditional probability, which is $1-e^{-np}$.
-However, conditioned on $U_1=1$, a realization $R_n$ is still extremely likely to have come from type $\mc{T}_1$, i.e., have $e^{n}$ solutions.
+\ee Thus the conditional probability of a realization $R_n$ being category $\mathsf{C}_1$ given $U_1=1$ is slightly smaller than the unconditional probability, which is $1-e^{-np}$.
+However, conditioned on $U_1=1$, a realization $R_n$ is still extremely likely to have come from category $\mathsf{C}_1$, i.e., have $e^{n}$ solutions.
 Therefore, when $1 < p \leq 2$, conditioning on a solution \emph{does not} change the nature of the `typical' or `high-probability' realization.
 This makes it possible to fix the failure of the second MoM in this case.
-The idea is to define a new random variable $X'$ which counts the number of solutions coming from typical realizations, i.e., only type $\mc{T}_1$ structures.
+The idea is to define a new random variable $X'$ which counts the number of solutions coming from typical realizations, i.e., only category $\mathsf{C}_1$ structures.
 The second MoM is then applied to $X'$ to show that is strictly positive with high probability.

 When $p <1$, conditioning on a solution completely changes the distribution of $X$.
-The dominant term in the denominator of the RHS in \eqref{eq:cond_dist_formula} is $e^{n(2-p)}$, so the conditional distribution of $X$ is \be P(X=e^n \mid U_1=1) = e^{-n(1-p)}(1+o(1)), \qquad P(X=e^{2n} \mid U_1) = 1- e^{-n(1-p)}(1+o(1)) \ee Thus, conditioned on a solution, a typical realization of $R_n$ belongs to type $\mc{T}_2$, i.e., has $e^{2n}$ solutions.
+The dominant term in the denominator of the RHS in \eqref{eq:cond_dist_formula} is $e^{n(2-p)}$, so the conditional distribution of $X$ is \be

+\ee Thus, conditioned on a solution, a typical realization of $R_n$ belongs to category $\mathsf{C}_2$, i.e., has $e^{2n}$ solutions.
 On the other hand, if we draw from the {unconditional} distribution of $R_n$ in \eqref{eq:prn}, a typical realization has $e^n$ solutions.
-In this case, the second moment method cannot be fixed by counting only the solutions from realizations of type $\mc{T}_1$, because the total conditional probability of such realizations is very small.
+In this case, the second moment method cannot be fixed by counting only the solutions from realizations of category $\mathsf{C}_1$, because the total conditional probability of such realizations is very small.
 This is the analog of the ``condensation phase" that is found in problems such as random hypergraph coloring \cite{CojaZdeb12}.
 In this phase, although solutions may exist, even an enhanced second MoM does not prove their existence.

 Fortunately, there is no condensation phase in the SPARC compression problem.
 Despite the failure of the direct second MoM, we prove (Lemma \ref{lem:good}) that conditioning on a solution does not significantly alter the total number of solutions for a very large fraction of design matrices.
 Analogous to Case $2$ above, we can apply the second MoM to a new random variable that counts only the solutions coming from typical realizations of the design matrix.
 This yields the desired result that solutions exist for all rates $R< R^*(D)$.